Kodular/Documentation/docs/components/social/sharing.md

     |message|`text`|

-Shares a message through WhatsApp.
-If WhatsApp is not installed, then the 'AppNotFound' event will be invoked and return the name 'WhatsApp'.
+_Shares a message through WhatsApp.
+If WhatsApp is not installed, then the 'AppNotFound' event will be invoked and return the name 'WhatsApp'._

 ## Properties

 ### Share Dialog Message

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Sharing', 'Share Dialog Message')]]